 When outsourcing critical or important activities, ATP also ensures that the supplier's risk management systems can ensure that the outsourcing does not lead to a significant deterioration in the quality of the management system or an unnecessary increase in the operational risk in ATP.
-In addition, ATP must take into account the outsourced taskes in its own corporate governance, like requirements for adequate contingency plans at the supplier level and regular testing of backup functions.
+In addition, ATP must take into account the outsourced taskes in its own corporate governance, like requirements of discretionary portfolio management and for outsourcing on the IT area.